openmpp/main/models/RiskPaths/doc/Home.EN.md

 #### Additional resources

-> Martin Spielauer's compendium on microsimulation, c.
-2008, as individual PDF files:
+> Martin Spielauer's discourse on microsimulation, c.
+2008, in PDF format:

 * [Chapter 1: What is Dynamic Social Science Microsimulation?](chap1-eng.pdf)
 * [Chapter 2: Microsimulation Approaches](chap2-eng.pdf)
 * [Chapter 3: Exploring the Model RiskPaths](chap3-eng.pdf)
 * [Chapter 4: RiskPaths from the Model Developer's View](chap4-eng.pdf)

-Material from chapters 3 and 4 was extracted and adapted to produce this documentation.
+This documentation is based on extracts from chapters 3 and 4.

 The original source of this material was the [Statistics Canada web site](https://www.statcan.gc.ca/en/microsimulation/modgen/modgen).